*All figures shown above are taken from Met-Track's 2018-19 annual evaluation

 The average cost of detaining a youth offender in custody for a year is £100,000 and frequently more.
 Hence, if Met-Track schemes prevent ONE youth offender from being detained, the potential saving to the taxpayer is £2milion/year based on 20 schemes in London.
 We believe this figure is significantly higher!

-With our generous grant from the BIG Lottery Fund destined to run out in summer 2016, Met-Track will close after eleven years of serving London unless additional funds are found to support longer term sustainable future for the project.
+With our generous grant from the National Lottery Community Fund destined to run out in summer 2020, Met-Track will close after fifteen years of serving London unless additional funds are found to support longer term sustainable future for the project.

 Please help… links on how to support us;